Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

-- if you have allergies to medicines, foods, or other substances (especially benzyl alcohol)
+- if you have allergies to medicines, foods, or other substances (especially benzyl alcohol or m-cresol)

-- if you have a history of leukemia, unusual growths or tumors (especially in the brain), or cancer
+- if you have a history of leukemia, other types of cancer, or any unusual growths or tumors (especially in the brain)

 Some MEDICINES MAY INTERACT with Tev-Tropin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Corticosteroids (eg, prednisone) because they may decrease Tev-Tropin's effectiveness
+- Corticosteroids (eg, prednisone) or estrogens because they may decrease Tev-Tropin's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Tev-Tropin may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.